devnacho/myblog/source/blog_articles/why-you-should-give-elm-a-try.md

 - You can bring ideas from your learning experience to your everyday programming language.

+- If you don't come from a functional programming background, it will help you understand the paradigm in an easy way.

 I will keep progressing with this language and intend to use it on some of my side projects and I hope you give it a try.